JosephPHawkins/FlaskNotes-Secure-Note-Taking-Web-Application/README.md

 ## Project Overview
 **FlaskNotes** is a secure, full-stack web application that allows users to **register, log in, create, view, and manage personal notes**.
 Built with **Flask**, **SQLAlchemy**, and **Bootstrap 5**, this project demonstrates practical skills in **Python web development, database management, user authentication, and responsive UI design**.

-This project is ideal for showcasing on a **resume or portfolio** as it highlights experience in building **real-world web applications**.

 ---